 Other than Portal, Half-Life 2, and Half-Life 2 Episode 1, all the NVIDIA games are available on the HTC Nexus.
 Graphically, it would be quite a stimulating experience!

-The software used by Goggle is Android 5.0 Lollipop, which has made quite the difference in the entire experience.
+The software used by Google is Android 5.0 Lollipop, which has made quite the difference in the entire experience.
 There’s always the exception of CyanogenMod, but Android 5.0 L works best with it.
 Now, this little baby deserves a separate section, so more about that later.

-There have been a few complaints of there being slight lags in the touchscreen, but over the past few months, that seems to have improved.
+There have been a few complaints about there being slight lags in the touchscreen, but over the past few months, that seems to have improved.
 That might have been because of the software updates in the earlier stages.